Stuff that comes with macOS or libraries that are provided by RubyGems, CPAN or PyPi should not be duplicated. There are good reasons for this:

 Make it build a command-line tool or a library.

 Even if all criteria are met we may not accept the formula.
 Documentation tends to lag behind current decision-making.
-Although some rejections may seem arbitrary or strange they are based from years of experience making Homebrew work acceptably for our users.
+Although some rejections may seem arbitrary or strange they are based on years of experience making Homebrew work acceptably for our users.